Prevention of Global Warming

 Establishment of a Hydrogen Supply Chain

-With an eye on the future mass consumption of hydrogen, we are implementing a number of collaborative projects with local governments and leading companies in Japan and overseas for the early establishment of a supply chain for transporting and supplying Japan with green hydrogen produced overseas, where there is abundant renewable energy and other resources.
+Furthermore, with an eye on the future mass consumption of hydrogen, including in power generation and industrial fields, ENEOS is implementing a number of collaborative projects with local governments and leading companies in Japan and overseas for the early establishment of a supply chain for transporting and supplying Japan with green hydrogen produced overseas, where there is abundant renewable energy and other resources.
 As part of this effort, we are focusing on methylcyclohexane (MCH), a hydrogen carrier, in order to transport green hydrogen from overseas to Japan in large quantities and with high efficiency.
 We are now working on the development of our proprietary Direct MCH® technology, which contributes to cost reduction (see the news release for details).

 Building a Supply Chain for CO2-Free Hydrogen Using Our Refineries as Hubs